 If you have found yourself facing assault charges in Qld, it is important you consult with a criminal lawyer before responding to your charges and to advise you on the likelihood of conviction.

-At Guest Lawyers, we are experienced dealing with a number of assault offences, as well as other criminal offences and sex offences, and we offer free initial consultations (including in prisons).
+At Guest Lawyers, we are experienced dealing with a number of assault offences, as well as other criminal offences and sex offences, and we offer initial consultations (including in prisons).
 Please get in touch with us either via email or by calling (07) 3211 3007.